drojaazu/suddendesu/content/entry/riot-city-english-version-debug-and-more/index.md

 The World and US regions are identical, except that the US adds that good ol' Winners Don't Do Drugs screen in the attract mode.

-Was there actually an overseas release that we just don't yet have a dunmp of (like what happened with [Kōtetsu Yōsei Strahl](https://sudden-desu.net/entry/english-text-in-koutetsu-yousai-strahl/))?
+Was there actually an overseas release, and we just don't yet have a dump (like what happened with [Kōtetsu Yōsei Strahl](https://sudden-desu.net/entry/english-text-in-koutetsu-yousai-strahl/))?
 Quite possibly.
-But until that time comes, we have a new source of delightful Engrish goodness.

-Here's the cheat to change the region:
+But until we discover such a version, we'll have to use a cheat to change the region:

 ```
   <cheat desc="Set region">